bocoup/web-platform-contribution-guide/src/directory.rst

 While it seems simpler to have a list of people for each possible topic, that has several problems: such a list would likely both be huge but also incomplete, and it would become out of date quickly as new topics appear, people change projects, teams, or employers, new people become experts on something, and so on.
 Therefore, we suggest an approach for how to find who are currently involved in a particular topic.

+**If you get stuck, feel free to reach out to us** and we're happy to help: web-platform-contribution-guide@bocoup.com

 Etiquette
 ~~~~~~~~~